 On Thursday September 10th the results of the campaign were shared with the local governments of Bonaire, St. Eustatius, and Saba, State Secretary Raymond Knops, and Member of Parliament Stieneke van der Graaf.
-The youngsters advice was also added to the advice from the youth from the Netherlands and handed over to Minister Hugo de Jonge (VWS).
-Check out the videos below and listen to the reactions from the 4 politicians who attended the event in Den Haag.
+The youngsters' advice was also added to the advice from the youth from the Netherlands and handed over to Minister Hugo de Jonge (VWS).
+Check out the video below and listen to his reaction after attended the event in Den Haag.

 On November 20th, World Children’s Day, the youngsters from all six islands participated in a virtual inter-island debate session where they practiced defending their advice.
 The following week, youngsters met with their governments to present and discuss their advice.